 By ensuring that feet are flat on support surface, with ankles, knees and hips at 90 degree angles we are providing child with an aligned and efficient base of support.
 We love the cube chair as a sitting surface, offering different height options for the child as they grow!

 This is a great alternative sitting position to address trunk strength, dynamic sitting balance and postural control.
-Find the foam roller that allows child to maintain feet flat on support surface (as pictured above) to promote more efficient and aligned posture!
+The foam roller allows child to maintain feet flat on support surface (as pictured above) to promote more efficient and aligned posture!
 We love to use the cube chair as our “table” allowing the child to freely engage in activities with both hands.

 Children learn through interactions with their environment.
 W-sitting inhibits much of that exploration, discouraging integration of balance reactions, sensory input and muscle activation.
 For a child to truly enjoy their “Adventures in Sitting”, let’s take the W out of sitting once and for all!